MaxWave: Rapid maximum likelihood wavelet reconstruction of non-Gaussian features in gravitational wave data: RESULTS

-\subsection{Injected Signal Recovery}
+\subsubsection{\textup{Injected signal recovery}}

-We inject SNR 10 and 20 IMRPhenomD binary black hole signals with $m1 \in (20, 100)M_\odot$ and mass ratios $m_2/m_1 = 1$ and $2$ in real LIGO noise at GPS trigger time 1268903507.
-In Figure \ref{fig:Injections}, we compare the match between the injected and recovered waveforms for BayesWave (crosses) and MaxWave initial and perturbed solutions (circles).
+We inject SNR 10 and 20 IMRPhenomD binary black hole signals with $m1 \in (20, 100)M_\odot$ and mass ratios $m_2/m_1 {=} 1$ and $2$ in real LIGO noise at GPS trigger time 1268903507 \cite{GWOSC_O1_O3, GWTC-3}.
+In Fig. \ref{fig:Injections}, we compare the match between the injected and recovered waveforms for \textit{BayesWave} (crosses) and MaxWave initial and refined solutions (circles).
 The left (right) column plots matches for SNR 10 (SNR 20) injections.
-The first (second) row plots matches for mass ratio $m_2/m_1 = 1$ ($m_2/m_1 = 2$).
-The perturbed MaxWave solution is computed by iteratively maximizing the initial $\log{\mathrm{L}}$ as described in Section \ref{subsec:Iternations}.
+The first (second) row plots matches for mass ratio $m_2/m_1 {=} 1$ ($m_2/m_1 {=} 2$).
+The refined MaxWave solution is computed by iteratively maximizing the initial $\log{\mathrm{L}}$ as described in Sec. \ref{subsec:Iterations}.
 Maximizing $\log{\mathrm{L}}$ can lead us to fit more noise and does not always improve the matches of the recovered waveforms with the corresponding injected templates.
 This is especially true for low SNR signals.

+We expect the match between the injected and recovered waveforms for MaxWave (circles) to be lower than those for \textit{BayesWave} (crosses).
+While \textit{BayesWave} reconstructs signals through a computationally intensive RJMCMC with trans-dimensional sampling and requires hours to run, MaxWave provides a real-time, low-latency, approximate maximum likelihood solution.
+Consequently, MaxWave may trade reconstruction accuracy for substantial computational efficiency.
+However, as we increase SNR and individual binary masses, recovered waveforms matches for refined MaxWave (red circles) converge towards the \textit{BayesWave} recovery.

-The dips in the match with increasing $m_1$ in Figure \ref{fig:Injections} are incidental.
-These variations show us that both the BayesWave and MaxWave are sensitive to how the injected waveform aligns with specific features of the noise segment.
+The dips in the match with increasing $m_1$ in Fig. \ref{fig:Injections} are incidental.
+These variations show us that both \textit{BayesWave} and MaxWave are sensitive to how the injected waveform aligns with specific features of the noise segment.
 Small changes in waveform morphology can interact differently with the noise, leading to fluctuations in the recovered match.